 The Supportive Services Program provides case management services by trained professionals, to help improve the quality of life of Housing Authority seniors, with an emphasis on promoting dignity, independence, and healthy aging-in-place.

-Short-term, individual and family counseling is available free of charge through a contract with New Beginnings Counseling Center.
+Short-term, individual and family counseling is available free of charge through a contract with Family Service Agency.

 Supportive Services Contact